Kelsey Kolojejchick

 Kelsey Kolojejchick (/ˌkoʊləˈdʒeɪtʃɪk/ koh-lə-JAY-chik; born October 2, 1991) is an American field hockey player.
 In 2016, she was named to the United States Olympic field hockey team for 2016 Olympics in Rio de Janeiro.

 Early life

-Kelsey Kolojejchick was on October 2, 1991 in Kingston, Pennsylvania.
+Kolojejchick was on October 2, 1991, in Kingston, Pennsylvania.
 She grew up in Larksville, Pennsylvania.
 As a child, Kolojejchick played soccer and took up field hockey at the suggestion of a soccer teammate's parent.
 She attended Wyoming Seminary high school with future United States National Field Hockey teammate Kathleen Sharkey.
 Throughout high school, Kolojejchick was a standout athlete, playing soccer, softball, gymnastics, track, swimming, and field hockey.
 While Kolojejchick was on the Wyoming Seminary field hockey team, the team won two Pennsylvania state championships and were undefeated for an entire season.

 College field hockey player

 Kolojejchick attended the University of North Carolina (UNC) where she was a midfielder on the school field hockey team.
 Kolojejchick's older brother, Matt Kolojejchick, transferred to play football at UNC after Kolojejchick helped get his highlight tape in the hands of head coach Butch Davis.
 The field hockey team reached the national championship finals each year of Kolojejckick's college career, winning the tournament her first year on the team.
 Kolojejchich was named First Team All-American all four years, a first for a UNC player.
 She finished her collegiate career in 2012 with 68 career goals and 43 assists.